soundhearddev/soundhearddev/README.md

    A Library that lets you see images in a terminel

 - [ ] **Lpyip**
-   In development – a custom project currently in progress
+   In development – a crazy project currently in progress

 - [ ] **Media Streaming with Docker**
    Building a lightweight, containerized media server using Docker